 "N-no it was m-mine!" cried Nathan.
 His watery eyes stared up at her through bug-eyed glasses.
 "I let go of you.
 I wasn't strong enough and you could have dieeeeeeeeeed."

-Meagan laughed a little and brushed the boy off her legs.
+Megan laughed a little and brushed the boy off her legs.
 His guilty eyes made her feel empty.
-Noticing the alien shirt he wore Meagan realized this was the band kid who has a crutch on Valerie.
-"I… no… I lost my footing.
-It's ok.
+Noticing the alien shirt he wore Megan realized this was the band kid who has a crutch on Valerie.
+"I- no, I lost my footing.
+It's okay.
 It wasn't your fault," she reassured him.

 "That's what it was?"